 - Shipper on Deck: The CMC try very hard to help Big Macintosh woo Sugar Belle from the moment they realize what's going on.
 Too bad they (initially) attempt this through invoking fairy tales tropes.
 At least they learned their lesson about love potions from the "Hearts and Hooves Day" fiasco.

-- Ship Sinking: Every other possible ship with Big Mac before this episode ends abruptly.
-Especially the ship with Cheerilee, with the Crusaders even explaining that they were only a thing because of the love potion.
+- Ship Sinking: Big Mac x Cheerilee is formally sunk with the Crusaders explaining that they were only a thing because of the love potion.

 - Ship Tease: Besides the main ship of the episode, Party Favor and Night Glider are shown sitting at a table together, apparently on a date, with Party Favor having a goofy smile before being interrupted by the Crusaders looking for Big Mac.